Swader/diffbot-php-client/CONTRIBUTING.md

 # Contributing

 Contributions are **welcome** and will be fully **credited**.

-We accept contributions via Pull Requests on [Github](https://github.com/thephpleague/:package_name).
+Send Pull Requests or open issues please.

 ## Pull Requests